Subject Personal Pronouns

 - Person: first, second or third person.

-For those of you who like vivid representations like tables and charts, this is a tabular illustration of pronouns in the nominative case:
+For some who like vivid representations like tables and charts, following is a tabular illustration of pronouns in the nominative case:

 |Number||Subject Personal Pronoun|